rioter00/MAGD487/PortfolioResearchAssignment.md

 ***
 ## Assignment
-### 1. Find three different portfolios of individuals who do similar work to you.
+### 1. Find four different portfolios of individuals who do similar work to you.
-Include these three links in a printed document that will be handed in at class time.
+Include these four links in a printed document that will be handed in at class time.

 ### 2. Examine the Portfolio and Prepare a 5-minute presentation
 Your presentation should answer the following questions.

-1. Who's portfolios did you examine?
+1. Whose portfolios did you examine?
 2. How are these  portfolios different and similar?
 3. What media does each individual create (3D models, concept art, character animations, web-art, interactive art, sound art, video game backend, etc.) Do they create more than one?
 4. What media is used to showcase their creation?
 (Images, Videos, Games, Audio, Demos, Animations, etc.)